Understand the fundamentals of modern identity management

 How are IAM systems implemented in cloud environments and what particular challenges arise with multi-cloud strategies?

-• API-first design for seamless integration with cloud-native applications
+API-first design for smooth integration with cloud-based applications

-• Microservices architecture for scalable and flexible IAM components
+Microservices architecture for flexible and flexible IAM components

 🌐 Multi-Cloud Identity Federation: